bitovi/github-actions-deploy-docker-to-ec2/README.md

 ## Environment variables

-For envirnoment variables in your app, you can provide
+For envirnoment variables in your app, you can provide:
  - `repo_env` file in your repo
  - `GH_vars` file in GitHub Variables
  - `.env` file in GitHub Secrets